compintell/THArrays.jl/docs/src/tensor.md

 Calling `Convert(::Type{Array}, t::Tensor)` will convert a Tensor to a Julia array.

-`ThArrays.Tensor` also supports many other operations like Julia arrays do, including iteration, indexing, assignment via indexing, concatenating (`cat`, `hcat`, `vcat`), etc.
+`THArrays.Tensor` also supports many other operations like Julia arrays do, including iteration, indexing, assignment via indexing, concatenating (`cat`, `hcat`, `vcat`), etc.